sunnybharel/uk_crime_checker/README.md

 public-order $ 2019-07 $ On or near Sherborne Street $ {'category': 'Under investigation', 'date': '2019-07'}
 public-order $ 2019-07 $ On or near Sherborne Street $ {'category': 'Under investigation', 'date': '2019-07'}
 public-order $ 2019-07 $ On or near Florence Street $ {'category': 'Under investigation', 'date': '2019-07'}

+## Improvements
+* Try to GUI this up and select location from a map
+* Add logging capability for error/info level writing
+* Add CSV writing capability for results